viv-dev/notes/powershell.md

 (Get-Host).Version
 ```

-Latest version as of June 2021, latest version is 7, default installed on Windows is 5.1.
+Latest version as of June 2021 is 7, default installed on Windows is 5.1.

 ## Aliases